Low Glycemic Foods List | 130 Foods in PDF

 Some individuals with type 2 diabetes, those on low-carb diets, and those attempting to lose weight may find it useful.

-Foods with a high glycemic index may cause blood sugar levels to rise more rapidly and dramatically.
-The dramatic rise leads to a greater insulin demand by the body.
+Foods with a high glycemic index may cause blood glucose levels to rise more rapidly, leading to an increased demand for insulin from the body to help manage this rise.

 A surge in blood glucose also leads to hunger pangs, carb cravings, and lethargy or fatigue.
 Low glycemic foods can help prevent all these effects.